daau/lendesk-challenge/README.md

 4. HTTPS enforcement to prevent requests from being sniffed
 5. API rate limiting (for example, using Rack::Attack)
 6. Extraction ActiveHash into a gem and write documentation for it (if we really need to use Redis)
+7. Many improvements to ActiveHash (which warrents further technical discussion)
-7. Model and integration tests
+8. Model and integration tests
-8. More descriptive error messages (which warrants further business / technical discussion)
+9. More descriptive error messages (which warrants further business / technical discussion)
-9. More appropriate json responses (which warrants further business / technical discussion)
+10. More appropriate json responses (which warrants further business / technical discussion)
-10. Uniqueness identification for each User record in Redis (eg, a sequentailly increasing ID)
+11. Uniqueness identification for each User record in Redis (eg, a sequentailly increasing ID)